 4. Gladys Portugues

 Gladys Portugues was born on the 30th of September, 1957.
 She became inspired to pursue bodybuilding by another competitor on our list – Rachel McLish.
-Gladys is the daughter of famous martial arts actor Jean-Claude Van Damme.
+Gladys is the wife of famous martial arts actor Jean-Claude Van Damme.

 Portugues was a student at Marymount Manhattan College and saw McLish win Ms. Olympia on stage.
 This sparked her competitive spirit, and she would become a successful fitness model and bodybuilder after graduating.
 She even followed McLish on stage and managed to snag a spot in the top ten twice.